UltimateBoomer/commtech-site/aboutme.md

 My recent works are several Minecraft mods that focuses on simple improvements to the performance and function to the game.

 Aside from programming, I have done works in communication technology.
-You can check out my projects with the navbar.
+You can check out my projects in the navbar.